 The bouncer stepped aside to allow her through.
 Amanda gestured to Lisa and Han, and they rushed ahead to enter with her - leaving a very fiery and flustered crowd in their wake.
 The sound of pounding music slammed against their eardrums as they delved deeper through the sweaty mass of people lost in their drunken stupor.
 Amanda gestured for Lisa and Han to stay put (Lisa ignored her and went off to get a drink).
 Amanda shut her eyes and just breathed for a moment, trying to find calm in this wretched and noisy place.
 Finding a sense of direction, she opened her eyes and nodded to Han.
 He followed her as she cut a path through the dancing horde - pushing and shoving out of the way, never uttering a word of apology.
 Amanda paused at a corner, holding her head.
 Han knew it wasn't just the music that was bothering her.
 He saw her jerk - as if gagging - before she composed herself and went on in her direction.
 She barged into a ladies' bathroom.
 Although it was marked with an 'Out of Order' sign, Han hesitated before he too went charging in.
 Han saw Amanda push through the third cubicle and - in the place of a bathroom stall - was an entire section of a room, with mint tinted walls and black-and-white tiled floors.
-In the centre, on a single chair, sat Miller - one leg over the other, hands held together on her knee.
+In the center, on a single chair, sat Miller - one leg over the other, hands held together on her knee.

 She looked up at them and smiled.

 "I'm disappointed," Miller said, putting a finger to her chin, "Honestly thought you'd find me sooner."

 Han looked around the place, "I knew ladies' bathrooms were nicer, but having whole living spaces in here?" he asked.